fennicfox/love2d-lua/README.md

 # LÖVE 2D / LUA Workshop

-I use this respository for some concepts I mess around with in the LÖVE 2D 11.0
+I use this respository for future reference of useful code I have created.
+The idea of this is to generally learn and mess around in the LÖVE 2D 11.0 engine as well.

 ## Practice Game
-I'm practicing developing mock games like this one I have created here.
-In this game, I have a level editor, where I can create a level and play it.
-The levels also save to a file so whenever I close the game, it isn't lost.
-I plan to create the level editor quite complex as I'm learning quite a lot from it.
-I am learning how to create simple, fluid interaction with the application and trying to implement a lot of utility.
-On top of this, I'm learning a lot about 2D vectors and learning how to scale UI to different window sizes.
-It's quite satisfying to get simple level editor view navigation working like zooming, panning, grid locks and the actual visualised grids itself.
+I'm practicing developing mock games like this one here.
+In this game, I have a level editor where I can create a level and save it to a file.
+The levels can then be played in the actual game itself.
+I plan to make the level editor quite complex and put in as much utility as possible as I'm learning quite a lot from it.
+I am learning how to create simple and fluid interaction with the application so it's easy to use.
+I'm learning also learning a lot about 2D vectors and the typical problems you will face with them.
+For example, you have to consider scaling the UI to different window sizes / resolution.
+It's quite satisfying to get level editor view interaction working.
+I've learnt how to zoom, pan and even scroll.
 ### Level Editor:
 ![Alt Text](https://media.giphy.com/media/5nvUszACUc4SVw4dMT/giphy.gif)